DigitalGardeningCollective/front-porch/content/garden/essays/example-essay.md

   - example
 title: How you can use Obsidian to do X, Y, and Z
 growthStage: evergreen
-subtitle: Task, Habits, Notes, Reviews, and etc
+description: Task, Habits, Notes, Reviews, and etc
 openToContributions: true
 contributors:
   - Ashley